selindemirtuerk/BachelorThesis-PAB1_Task_with_biotrainer/README.md

 ## Usage

 You will need to provide the path to your dataset and number of desired sequences in order to run the script.
-Supported file formats are .txt, .csv, .tsv
+Supported file formats are .txt, .csv, .tsv and .fasta

 ```bash
 cd PAB1_GFP_Task_with_biotrainer/